 Campus bulletin boards are provided for publicizing and promoting student organizations, campus activities, departmental postings, and approved fundraisers.
-Postings are not permitted on any glass, brick or painted sur- faces, bathrooms, window sills, sidewalks, stairs, railings, vehicles, or Emergency Call Boxes.
-Writing in tape on the ground is not permitted.
-Specific posting location, chalking and window painting information are available in the Office of Student Development.
+Postings are not permitted on any glass, brick or painted surfaces; bathrooms; window sills; sidewalks; stairs; railings; vehicles; or Emergency Call Boxes.
+Writing on tape on the ground is not permitted.
+Chalking on sidewalks and window painting is permitted under the guidelines found in this policy and with the approval of the clubs and organizations advisor.